Tharun-tharun/Stroke-Prediction-Model/README.md

 This project describes step-by-step procedures for building a **Machine Learning (ML) Model for Stroke Prediction** and for analysing which features are most useful for the prediction.

 </br>

+This project describes step-by-step procedure for building a machine learning (ML) model for stroke prediction and for analysing which features are most useful for the prediction.

+## Dependencies
+- Python (v3.7)
+- Pandas (v1.0.3)
+- Numpy (v1.18.1)
+- Matplotlib (v3.2.1)
+- Scikit-Learn (v0.22.1)
+- Imbalanced-Learn (v0.6.2)
+- LightGBM (v2.3.1)
+- XGBoost (v1.0.2)

 ### => About Dataset